 All trial staff and investigators will endeavour to protect the rights of the trial's participants to privacy and to data opt-out, and will adhere to the Data Protection Act, 2018.
 The routine data requested will only contain the minimum required information for the purposes of the trial and for accurate data linkage.
 Primary (NHS number) and secondary (date of birth, and full postcode) linkage variables will be obtained from NHS routine database providers.
-Any patient identifiable data received (e.g. NHS number) will be deleted once the patient data has been linked between the data sets Patient identifiable information will not be included in the datasets for analysis.
+Any patient identifiable data received (e.g. NHS number) will be deleted once the patient data has been linked between the data sets, so that patientp identifiable information will not be included in the datasets for analysis.
+The coding list that connects the primary and secondary linkage variables to the trial participant identifier will be retained in a secure drive with access limited to the data analyst(s) performing the linkage.
+This will be required for linkage of perinatal data with datasets providing long-term outcomes, outlined in Section 6.11.